 The Grand-Duchy of Luxembourg has clearly understood this state of fact and an ambitious development strategy is led by the government since several years, not only to be part of this transformation, but also to take a major role in the future of the digital landscape.
-To support this development, the "Institut Luxembourgeois de la Normalisation, de l'Accréditation, de la Sécurité et qualité des produits et services" (ILNAS) has drawn up the "Luxembourg Standardization Strategy 2014-2020"1, approved by the Minister of the Economy and based on three pillars in which the ICT sector is one of the cornerstones.
+To support this development, the "Institut Luxembourgeois de la Normalisation, de l'Accréditation, de la Sécurité et qualité des produits et services" (ILNAS) has drawn up the "Luxembourg Standardization Strategy 2014-2020", approved by the Minister of the Economy and based on three pillars in which the ICT sector is one of the cornerstones.

 ILNAS carries out different legal missions in the field of ICT.
-In addition, through the "Luxembourg's policy on ICT technical standardization 2015-2020", ILNAS commissioned the Economic Interest Grouping "Agence pour la Normalisation et l'Économie de la Connaissance" (ANEC GIE) to strengthen the national ICT sector involvement in standardization work.
+In addition, through the "Luxembourg's policy on ICT technical standardization 2015-2020" 2, ILNAS commissioned the Economic Interest Grouping "Agence pour la Normalisation et l'Économie de la Connaissance" (ANEC GIE) to strengthen the national ICT sector involvement in standardization work.

-ILNAS, with the support of ANEC GIE, has launched several activities dedicated to strengthen and develop the ICT-related standardization landscape at the national level in terms of education and involvement of stakeholders, such as the creation of a University Certificate Smart ICT for Business Innovation in collaboration with the University of Luxembourg or the current development of a research program on Digital Trust for Smart ICT with the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg.
-This research program will concentrate on three important pillars of the Smart ICT: Cloud Computing, Internet of Things, Big Data, and Digital Trust related to these technologies, notably with the objective to develop a Master degree Smart Secure ICT for Business Innovation at the horizon 2019.
+ILNAS, with the support of ANEC GIE, has launched several activities dedicated to strengthen and develop the ICT-related standardization landscape at the national level in terms of education and involvement of stakeholders.
+Some concrete examples are the creation of a University certificate Smart ICT for Business Innovation in collaboration with the University of Luxembourg or the current development of a research program on Digital Trust for Smart ICT with the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University Luxembourg.
+This research program will concentrate on three important pillars of the Smart ICT: Cloud Computing, Internet of Things, Big Data.
+The research program also considers Digital Trust related to these technologies, notably with the objective to develop a Master degree Smart Secure ICT for Business Innovation at the horizon 2019.

-In the frame of the "Luxembourg's policy on ICT technical standardization 2015-2020", one of the main missions of ANEC GIE notably consists in drawing-up yearly a national Standards Analysis for the ICT sector (ANS TIC), whose last version was published in March 2017 and constitutes, both with the recently published White Paper "Digital Trust for Smart ICT", the basis of the present Smart ICT Standards Analysis.
+In the frame of the "Luxembourg's policy on ICT technical standardization 2015-2020", one of the main missions of ANEC GIE notably consists in drawing-up yearly a national Standards Analysis for the ICT sector (ANS TIC), which can be realized twice a year, depending on new and relevant related developments.
+The last version was published in November 2017^3 and constitutes, both with the recently published White Paper "Digital Trust for Smart ICT"4, the basis of the present Smart ICT Standards Analysis.
 Directly in line with the previously detailed developments, this report is intended to be used as a practical tool to discover last standardization developments of selected Smart ICT, namely Cloud Computing, Internet of Things and Big Data, as well as the related Digital Trust standards-based evolution.
 Therefore, the present document will allow national stakeholders to identify relevant standardization technical committees in the Smart ICT area, with the final objective to offer them guidance for a potential future involvement in the standards development process and allow them to discover the services provided by ILNAS at the national level regarding technical standardization.